akotro/rubook/README.md

 ## Usage

-To use Rubook, simply run the `rubook` command followed by the desired subcommand.
-For example, to search for a book by title, you can run the following command:
+To use Rubook, simply run the `rubook` command.

-...

 ## Contributing